Fast Facts 2016

 |TOTAL Fall Academic Year 2015-16 Enrollment

-International students comprise eight percent of the degree-seeking student body.
-The University's undergraduate program also admits a small number of hearing students.
+International students comprise seven percent of the degree-seeking student body.

 Gallaudet University has more than 21,000 alumni around the world.
 The Gallaudet University Alumni Association, organized in 1889, has 53 chapters.

-According to a survey conducted by the University, 96 percent of the Gallaudet undergraduate student respondents who graduated between December 2012 and August 2013 are either employed or furthering their education.
-Ninety-nine percent of the survey respondents who graduated with graduate degrees during the same time frame are employed or furthering their education.
+According to a survey conducted by the University, 94 percent of the undergraduate student respondents who graduated between December 2013 and August 2014 are either employed or furthering their education.
+One hundred percent of the survey respondents who graduated with graduate degrees during the same time frame are employed or furthering their education.

-During the same period, 76 percent of the MSSD graduates were in advanced education or training programs within one year following graduation.
+During the same period, 83 percent of the Model Secondary School for the Deaf graduates are in advanced education or training programs within one year after graduation.

 Tuition and room and board are charged as follows.
 Additional charges are applied for student activities and health-related fees.
-For a full explanation of the details of all charges, refer to the Gallaudet University website.
+For a full explanation of the details of all charges, including those below, refer to the Gallaudet University website.

 |U.S. student tuition